Skip to main content

 Create the group

-The server group appears in the list with the selected policy.
+Server group appears in the list with the selected policy.

-Launch Instances into a Server Group
+Launch Instances in a Server Group

 Next Steps